PAINT CORRECTION 101 – WHAT IS PAINT CORRECTION?

 Contrary to popular belief, automotive paint is not bulletproof.
 In fact, the day you pick up that new, shiny car or truck from the dealership, it is likely that it has been contaminated or has suffered mild paint imperfections.
-To fix these small scratches, swirl marks, and other problems, and to prepare the vehicle for ceramic coating, paint correction is completed.
+To fix these small scratches, swirl marks, and other problems and prepare the vehicle for ceramic coating, paint correction is completed.

-Over the next few weeks, with support of video tutorials and some easy-to-understand written instructions, we are going to introduce you to the Americana Global paint correction process - a multiple step solution that helps to remove surface contaminants, prep the paint for correction, then using the right materials and techniques to repair damage to the vehicle's paint job.
+Over the next few weeks, with support of video tutorials and some easy-to-understand written instructions, we are going to introduce you to the Americana Global paint correction process – a multiple-step solution that helps to remove surface contaminants, prep the paint for correction, then using the right materials and techniques to repair damage to the vehicle’s paint job.

 Vehicle paint imperfections come in different sizes, shapes, and types of damage.
-There are also different grades or hardness of clear coats that protect a car's paint.
+There are also different grades of the hardness of clear coats that protect a car’s paint.
 Depending on the level of damage, the type of coating or paint sealant applied, or the softness of the clear coating, the repair process will require minimal or multiple steps of correcting or fixing those annoying eyesores.

 Here are the recommended steps that should be included in ANY paint correction job.